aws-samples/aws-edge-compute-workshop/modules/08_Greengrass_Deployment.md

 ### Testing the deployment

-1. In order to test the *Greengrass* deployment, switch back to the *IoT Core* console in your browser and sleect the **Test** option on the lefthand side, here you can subscribe to the topic `sbeworkshop/#` to monitor all MQTT messages, leave this page open in a dedicated tab.
+1. In order to test the *Greengrass* deployment, switch back to the *IoT Core* console in your browser and select the **Test** option on the lefthand side, here you can subscribe to the topic `sbeworkshop/#` to monitor all MQTT messages, leave this page open in a dedicated tab.

 	![111_52](../images/111_52.png)